 When is the Christmas tree lighting ceremony in New York City?

-The tree is usually lit up the week after Thanksgiving Day/Black Friday (November 28, 2018) in a televised ceremony and it remains on display until the day after Three Kings Day (January 7, 2019).
-This year, the tree is 72-feet-tall (22 meter) and was cut down from somewhere in upstate NY.
-The tree will be hoisted onto a 115 foot-long (35 meter) flatbed trailer to be brought to Rockefeller Center in the heart of NYC, Midtown Manhattan.
+Last year 2018, the tree was 72-feet-tall (22 meter) and was cut down from somewhere in upstate NY.
+The tree was hoisted onto a 115 foot-long (35 meter) flatbed trailer to be brought to Rockefeller Center in the heart of NYC, Midtown Manhattan.
+This year the tree is from Florida, New York.

 Fun Fact: The star is a Swarovski crystal star; it weighs 550 pounds and is nearly 10 feet in diameter.

-Everyone, from New Yorkers to visitors pack the Rockefeller Center during the ceremony and stay afterwards to get the perfect photo.
-My tip is for you to either go super early in the morning or go in the evening to get the best photos.
+Pro tip: My tip is for you to either go super early in the morning or go in the evening to get the best photos.
 I prefer the evening since it looks so beautiful when it’s lit up at night.

 Ice Skating rinks in New York City